OpenLMLab/LEval/README.md

 ## Acknowledgement
 This work is done by Fudan University and The University of Hong Kong.

-**Primary contributors**: Chenxin An, Shansan Gong, Ming Zhong, Mukai Li, Jun Zhang, Lingpeng Kong, and Xipeng Qiu.
+Primary contributors: Chenxin An, Shansan Gong, Ming Zhong, Mukai Li, Jun Zhang, Lingpeng Kong, and Xipeng Qiu.

-We also thank Siyu Ren, Qinyuan Cheng, and Zhiyong Wu for their help.

 **We sincerely appreciate the assistance provided by the following works for L-Eval**:
 - We download the videos to form the long documents from [Coursera website](https://www.coursera.org/)